jfcloutier/jfcloutier.github.io/_posts/2015-11-04-cqrs_elixir_phoenix.markdown

 end
 {% endhighlight %}

-The command event handler, registered with the EventManager, catches the command event:
+The command event handler, registered with the EventManager, catches the command event thus:

 {% highlight elixir %}
 defmodule CommandEventHandler do